Rungano Nyoni

-Rungano Nyoni is a Zambian-Welsh director and screenwriter.
-She is known for the film I Am Not a Witch, which she wrote and directed.
-The film won Nyoni the BAFTA for Outstanding Debut in 2018 and has also garnered accolades from international film festivals.
-Her 2009 film, The List, won the Welsh BAFTA Award for Best Short Film.
+Rungano Nyoni is a Zambian-Welsh director, screenwriter and actress.
+She is best known for her feature-length films I Am Not a Witch and On Becoming a Guinea Fowl, both of which she wrote and directed.
+Both films received extensive international accolades.
+I Am Not a Witch won Nyoni the BAFTA for Outstanding Debut in 2018.
+On Becoming a Guinea Fowl earned her the 2024 Cannes Film Festival's Best Director - Un Certain Regard (Ex-aequo) award.

 Early life and education

 Nyoni was born in Lusaka, Zambia to Merill Mutale (née Nyoni) and Thomas Nyoni.
-They chose to name her Rungano, which in the Shona language native to Zimbabwe means “storyteller”.
+They chose to name her Rungano, which in the Shona language native to Zimbabwe means "storyteller."
 When she was nine years old her family migrated to Wales.

 She attended the University of Birmingham, where she received a Bachelor of Commerce degree in Business Studies.
 After finishing her studies at the University of Birmingham, Nyoni decided to study acting at the University of the Arts London as it had always been her dream to become an actress.
-During her time there she was drawn to scripting and to work behind the camera, but retained her desire to act.
 Nyoni went on to complete her master's degree in Drama and in 2009, graduated from Drama Centre London with a master's degree in acting.
+But it was during her second year that she decided she wanted to become a director, realizing that she was "far more into storytelling behind the camera than in front of it."
+She said she learned how to write and direct by learning how to act.